Great Synagogue (Sydney): Architecture

 When the Great Synagogue was opened in March 1878, Its architectural style was inaccurately described in The Illustrated Sydney News as combining elements of Byzantine style and Gothic characteristics.
-Rather, the architect the then popular Romanesque decorative elements with Gothic arches, adding a few subtle hints of Moorish décor inside the Synagogue.
+Rather, the architect used the then popular Romanesque decorative elements with Gothic arches, adding a few subtle hints of Moorish décor inside the Synagogue.

-The building, together with similar grand structures around the world, is often described as the "cathedral synagogue" of Australia.
+The building, together with similar grand structures around the world, is often described as a "cathedral synagogue"; it has been called the cathedral synagogue of Australia.

 The Great Synagogue consists of two main sections: the original synagogue (house of worship) with a ladies' gallery, at the Elizabeth Street end, and a five-storey addition at the Castlereagh Street end behind the facade of the original Beadle's residence.
 The Elizabeth Street frontage and towers are of Pyrmont stone, and the remainder of the early structure is brick with cast-iron columns and timber floors, and a slate roof.
 The Castlereagh Street façade is stone at ground floor level, with rendered brickwork above.

 The interior is decorated with moulded plaster, carved timber and stained glass, all embellished with abstract patterns to avoid representation of living forms.
 Surviving timber stairs at the Elizabeth Street end have strongly carved balustrades.
 Walls are painted with gold leaf highlights, and the furniture is mostly of polished timber and brass.
 Some original colour schemes survive, notably on the ceiling of the Elizabeth Street porch, while the midnight blue ceiling with gold leaf stars has been repainted to the original design several times.
 Timber floors are raked at both ground and gallery levels, and the centre section of the ground floor and Ark steps, like the porch, are tiled in tessellated and mosaic work.
 The basement contains a hall which has steel portal frames supporting the columns and floor above, and also contains the AM Rosenblum Museum and Rabbi Falk Library.
 The contemporary addition, constructed of reinforced concrete, contains offices, classrooms & meeting rooms, together with a lift & fire stairs, and has a top floor with an openable roof.
-The mid 20th century stained glass windows in the Castlereagh Street façade were designed by Louis Kahan (1905-2002) of Melbourne.
+The mid 20th century stained glass windows in the Castlereagh Street façade were designed by Louis Kahan (1905–2002) of Melbourne.
 The building contains examples of venerable sacred scrolls and religious artefacts, including a menorah (nine-branched candelabrum) made by Rabbi L. A. Falk.

 The present synagogue has the traditional feature of an elevated ladies' gallery.
 When first erected, the bimah was central, as is traditional.
 However, to increase seating capacity the bimah was moved forward to the western wall in 1906.
 Over the years, extensive additions and alterations have been made to the other facilities appurtenant to this building, including the construction of a succah, excavation and construction of a large reception area below the synagogue itself, construction of the Rabbi Falk Memorial Library, installation of electricity in the chandeliers, and installation of a shabbat elevator.
 A useful overview of the synagogue's history is provided by the 2008 book edited by Rabbi Raymond Apple.